-Ocean life – The Gili Islands are known for their abundancy of marine life which is why we highly recommend to get out into the water.
-Go snorkeling off the North-East coast of the island and let the current escort you back to the South of the island.
-You will be able to check out the stunning marinelife around the island.
+Ocean life – The Gili Islands are known for their abundance of marine life which is why we highly recommend getting into the water.
+Go snorkelling off the northeast coast of the island and let the current escort you back to the South of the island.
+You will be able to check out the stunning marine life around the island.

 If you'd rather go (free)diving, Gili Trawangan is the place to be.
-With numerous dive shops along the East Coast of the island you can easily book your diving experience in the clear blue waters surrounding the Islands.
-Gili T is close to divespots like Seahorse Bay, Manta Point, Shark point and many more, meaning you'll be assured of stunning marine live wherever you go.
+With numerous dive shops along the East Coast of the island, you can easily book your diving experience in the clear blue waters surrounding the Islands.
+Gili T is close to dive spots like Seahorse Bay, Manta Point, Shark Point and many more, meaning you'll be assured of stunning marine life wherever you go.
 The dive spots range from 'suitable for all levels' to spots where you will need an advanced certificate.
 Freediving is also very popular in the Gili Islands and is another perfect opportunity to explore the abundance of marine life surrounding the islands.

 BEST THINGS TO DO ON GILI TRAWAGAN